LCP Element

 In 2018, Ashwin was bought by Punjab Kings for INR 7.6 crores.
 In an IPL match between the Punjab Kings and Rajasthan Royals, Ashwin 'Mankaded' Jos Buttler, reigniting the debate regarding the wicket dismissal.

 A great think-tanker, Ashwin has been India’s best player in the longest format of the game for the past decade.
 His accuracy and shrewdness is what makes him so special.
-He is never shy to experiment with his bowling and he has a zeal to learn which has propelled him to great success at the international level.
-He’ll be hoping to perform well in the IPL, and a good performance here can open the doors for a re-entry in the shortest format of the game.
+He never shies away from experimenting with his bowling and he has a zeal to learn which has propelled him to great success at the international level.